-Limited design information is also provided in AASHTO LRFD 5th Edition (2010) for mechanical (steel) bearing design.
-This style of HLMR bearing assembly is viewed by many as an outdated system with high initial costs and long term maintenance requirements.
+Limited design information is also provided in AASHTO LRFD 7th Edition (2014) for mechanical (steel) bearing design (Article 14.7.1).
+Mechanical bearings such as metal bolsters, metal rockers, and roller bearing assemblies are viewed by many as an outdated system with high initial costs and costly long term maintenance requirements.